 An example of survey analysis is RESI’s report regarding the 2014 Colonial Athletic Association Men’s Basketball Championship, which used the results of a survey of attendees to quantify the event’s economic and fiscal impacts.

 RESI has experience conducting interviews and focus groups both independently and alongside quantitative methods to understand the story behind the numbers.
-These methods have been used to gain information from a variety of stakeholders including academics, policymakers, government officials, and business leaders.
+These methods are used to gather information from a variety of stakeholders including academics, policymakers, government officials, and business leaders.

 Using both interviews and focus groups, RESI completed a Strengths, Weaknesses, Opportunities, and Threats (SWOT) assessment of the defense communities in Maryland to understand the impact of a reduction in Department of Defense funding for the Maryland Defense Network.

-Market studies examine the current condition of a specific industry sector in terms of size, trends, growth rate, opportunities, competitors, etc., and provide recommendations based on the research analyzed.
-These studies can also include an analysis of the feasibility of entering a particular market.
+Market studies examine the current condition of a specific industry sector in terms of size, trends, growth rate, opportunities, competitors, etc., and provide recommendations based on the data and research analyzed.
+These studies can also contain an analysis of the market feasibility of entering a particular market.

-Sometimes referred to as "labor shed analyses," these studies report statistics that illustrate the overall employment profile history and current industry trends of a selected region as well as provide applicable recommendations.
+Sometimes referred to as “labor shed analyses,” these studies report statistics that illustrate the overall employment profile history and current industry trends of a designated region and provide applicable recommendations.